maso-dev/maso-ai-crypto/README.md

   Returns a simple hello world message.

 - `GET /credentials`
-  Loads and returns (masked) Coinbase API credentials from `cdp_api_key.json`.
+  Loads and returns (masked) Binance API credentials from `cdp_api_key.json`.
 For testing only—do not use in production.

-## Next Steps
-- Integrate with the Coinbase API for real account and trading functionality.
-- Implement agent logic for portfolio management and trading.
+- `GET /binance/account`
+  Returns your Binance account information (requires valid API credentials).

 ## Security

 - Keep your `cdp_api_key.json` file safe and never commit it to version control.
 - Remove or secure the `/credentials` endpoint before deploying to production.

 ---

 *This project is a proof of concept and not intended for production use without further security and error handling improvements.*

+---

+## Dependencies

+- fastapi
+- uvicorn
+- python-binance

+See [FastAPI documentation](https://fastapi.tiangolo.com/) for more on models, middleware, and route patterns.

+See [python-binance documentation](https://python-binance.readthedocs.io/en/latest/) for Binance API usage.